openshift/source-to-image/go/README.md

     docker run -rm -i -p :8080 -t sti_app

-### Validating a source image

-    sti validate BUILD_IMAGE_TAG [flags]

-    Available Flags:
-         --verbose=false: Enable verbose output
-     -I, --incremental=false: Validate for an incremental build -R, --runtime="": Set the runtime image to use -U, --url="unix:///var/run/docker.sock": Set the url of the docker socket to use

-You can validate that an image is usable as a sti source image as follows:

-	sti validate BUILD_IMAGE_TAG

-The `--incremental` option to enables validation for incremental builds:

-    sti validate BUILD_IMAGE_TAG --incremental

 ### Building a deployable image with sti

     sti build SOURCE BUILD_IMAGE APP_IMAGE_TAG [flags]